 Lab Quality Results at the Point-of-Care

 The A1CNow®+ system provides healthcare professionals with a fast and easy way of obtaining accurate A1C results with just a fingerstick.
 This innovative technology enables clinicians to communicate face-to-face with patients about their diabetes control in minutes, not days.
-In addition, the A1CNow+ system is fully reimbursable.

 - Results in 5 minutes